gitter-badger/hail/docs/ImportAnnotations.md

 1kg     PT-0007
 ```

-This file does not have non-string types, but it does have a sample column identifier that is not "Sample", and missingness encoded by "." instead of "NA".
+This file does not have non-string types, but we still need to designate how to get the sample ID.
+Since `PT-ID` contains nonstandard characters, we need to escape it in the expr language with backticks.
+Missingness here is encoded by "." instead of "NA", so we must indicate this with the `--missing` argument.
 The command line should read:

 ```
 $ hail [read / import, previous commands] \
     annotatesamples table \
         -i file:///user/me/samples2.tsv \
-        -s PT-ID \
+        -e '`PT-ID`' \
         --missing "." \
+        --select Batch \
-        -r sa.group1.batch
+        -r sa.group1
 ```